kenchangh/pyonline/README.md

 Usage
 -----
 Each user will need to access the API with a user_id, which is generated on the client's side.
+Actually, anything will do, as long as it is randomly generated and is 8 characters long.

 **Example:**
 `http:/www.pyonlineapi.appspot/<user_id>`